Hoptroff & Lee

 We have also included some of the small independent cafes/eateries where you may wish to stop for refreshment on your trail.

-**PLEASE NOTE THAT DUE TO LOCKDOWN, BUSINESSES MAY BE CLOSED DUE TO LOCKDOWN.
+**PLEASE NOTE THAT DUE TO THE GOVERNMENT TIER SYSTEM CERTAIN BUSINESSES MAY HAVE ALTERED HOURS OR SERVICES.
 YOU ARE ADVISED TO MAKE ANY ENQUIRIES YOU MAY HAVE WITH INDIVIDUAL ESTABLISHMENTS.**

 You can do all or part of the trails suggested and stop off at some of the buildings on the way, the choice is yours!